A Quick Guide to CNC Turning Centers

 The CNC vertical turning center is virtually the same as the CNC horizontal turning center but is upended, allowing the headstock to sit on the floor and the faceplate to become a horizontal rotating table.
 This is beneficial for machining large, heavy and short workpieces.
-In this case, gravity contributes to seating the workpiece into the workholding.
-However, chips may become a problem as gravity will make them fall into the spindle.
-An inverted vertical turning center is also the same as the afore mentioned two but reverses the position of the spindle and jaw chuck.
+In this case, gravity contributes to seating the workpiece into the work holding.
+However, chips may become a problem as gravity does not necessarily help chip evacuation from the workpiece.
+An inverted vertical turning center is like the afore mentioned but reverses the position of the spindle and jaw chuck.

 Turning Uses and Applications

 Aerospace, automotive, medical, oil and gas, etc. are some of the industries where CNC turning centers are utilized.
-These machines do particularly well with machining round metal parts, bars, tubes, gears, etc. Multitasking is the word that best describes live tooling.
-Live tooling allows the lathe to mill, drill, bore, turn and tap workpieces.
-The benefit is it reduces work-process time which increases your productivity and profitability.
-Kent CNC offers CNC Turning Centers with live tooling, dual spindles, Y-axis, multiple turrets, and robot tending to meet simple to complex machining applications and solutions.
+These machines do particularly well with machining round metal parts, bars, tubes, gears, etc. Multitasking is the word that best describes live tools powered turrets.
+Live tooling allows the lathe to mill, drill, bore, turn, and tap workpieces.
+The benefit is reduced work-process time, which increases your productivity and profitability.
+Kent CNC offers a full range of CNC Turning Centers with live tooling, dual spindles, Y-axis, multiple turrets, and robot tending to meet simple to complex machining applications and solutions.

 Automating your CNC Turning Center